ltatro1545/PyBer_Analysis/README.md

 The major disparity could also be in part due to time stuck in traffic, which could be addressed by restructuring the pricing calculations.
 If, for instance, distance traveled was causing rural areas to earn significantly higher amounts than urban drivers (who may often be held up in rush hour traffic), this could be rebalanced internally by putting more salary emphasis on time spent in the vehicle versus miles traveled.

-The initial anaylsis has provided points of interest to investigate, though it is strongly recommended to father additional information before making any sizeable decisions.
+The initial analysis has provided points of interest to investigate, though it is strongly recommended to father additional information before making any sizeable decisions.
 Perhaps one alternative to purchasing or downloading route information, a survey could be sent out to the drivers and riders using the PyBer app referencing the above topics to gain potential insight to the problem.